Kix (cereal): Promotions

 In 1947, Kix offered a Lone Ranger atomic bomb ring in exchange for a box top and 15 cents.
 The ring contained a spinthariscope, so that when the red base (which served as a "secret message compartment") was taken off, and after a period of time for dark adaptation, you could look through a small plastic lens at scintillations caused by polonium alpha particles striking a zinc sulfide screen.

+Ingredients

+The original product listed its ingredients as "corn meal, tapioca, wheat germ, sugar, salt, vegetable oil, calcium carbonate, mono and di sodium phosphates, iron oxide saccharated, vitamin B, and natural vitamin G from plant sources."
+The current (2026) ingredients list on packaging is "Whole Grain Corn, Corn Meal, Sugar, Salt, Brown Sugar Syrup, Baking Soda, Vitamin E (mixed tocopherols) Added to Preserve Freshness."

 Advertising

 The slogan "Kid Tested.
 Mother Approved." was introduced in 1978.
 During the 1980s, television commercials included the jingle "Kids love Kix for what Kix has got.
 Moms love Kix for what Kix has not," the latter a reference to its claims of no added food coloring or flavors.

-In 2018, the slogan was changed to “Kid Tested.
-Parent Approved.”
-At the time Mike Siemienas, General Mills spokesperson said “this new slogan is more inclusive as the word ‘parent’ applies to the individuals raising children.”
+In 2018, the slogan was changed to "Kid Tested.
+Parent Approved."
+At the time Mike Siemienas, General Mills spokesperson said "this new slogan is more inclusive as the word 'parent' applies to the individuals raising children."